-Preview: Maple Leafs host the Red Wings.
+Preview: Maple Leafs host the Red Wings

 The sale of the warm up jerseys will see 100% of the proceeds go towards the centre.

-Lines via Daivd Alter, Leafs morning skate
+Lines via David Alter, Leafs morning skate

 Michael Bunting - Auston Matthews - William Nylander